fleetdm/fleet/docs/cli/file-format.md

             3600: "SELECT total_seconds AS uptime FROM uptime"
 ```
 ## Fleet Configuration Options
-The following file describes configuration options applied to the Fleet instance.
+The following file describes configuration options applied to the Fleet server.

 ```yaml
 apiVersion: v1